Adventure Journalism Short Courses

 |Saturday 27 January 2018||10:00 - 16:30||1 day masterclass||£130.00||CS1224||Apply Now|

-Ash has written for The Times, The Telegraph and Evening Standard newspapers, Sunday Times Travel Magazine, Etihad Inflight, Times Style and Magnificent Man magazines; and the Huffington Post and Mail Online websites.
+He has written for The Times, The Telegraph and Evening Standard newspapers, Sunday Times Travel Magazine, Etihad Inflight, Times Style and Magnificent Man magazines; and the Huffington Post and Mail Online websites.
 His articles have been the front cover of British Airways Highlife magazine and the Sunday Telegraph Discover section, and his camerawork has featured in the hit Channel 4 series Walking The Nile.
-He has given talks on adventure journalism and travel writing to The Telegraph Adventure Show, PGI consulting, Mediorite, Tales of Adventure and several schools.
+He has given talks on adventure journalism and travel writing to Royal Scottish Geographic Society, The Special Forces Club, The Telegraph Adventure Show, PGI consulting, Tales of Adventure and many schools.

 Ash is a Philosophy graduate of the University of Nottingham, commissioned from the Royal Military Academy Sandhurst, and was a Media Guardian "One to Watch" of 2012.